oliviergisiger/REC03_H2201_DeezerRecommender/README.md

 As the project strongly relies on TensorFlow-Recommenders, please consider its [documentation](https://www.tensorflow.org/recommenders)

-The paper is submitted directly via ilias and can be found in this repository.
+The final project report is submitted directly to ilias.
+The report in the submission folder is listed for completeness but does not include reflexions.

-## Project Structure
+## Project Structure - Submission Branch

 ```
-REC03.H2201_DeezerRecommender
+REC03_H2201_DeezerRecommender
 ├── submission/
-│   └── paper.pdf
+│   └── REC03_CourseProjectReport.pdf
 ├── code
 │   ├── explanatory_data_analysis.zip
 │   └── tensorflow_recommender_implicit.ipynb